Justice Haynes: Michigan

 On December 24, 2024, Haynes transferred to the University of Michigan, to play under Michigan Wolverines head coach Sherrone Moore.
 In the first game of the 2025 season against New Mexico, Haynes had 16 carries for a career-high 159 yards and three touchdowns.
 In week two against Oklahoma, he rushed 19 times for 125 yards and a touchdown, and in week three against Central Michigan he rushed 14 times for 104 yards and a touchdown.
 In week four against Nebraska, Haynes had 17 carries for 149 yards and a touchdown, his third touchdown of the season of 50+ yards.
 Haynes’ 537 rushing yards through the first four games surpassed his previous season-high in 2024.
 He also became the first player in Michigan football history to have four consecutive 100-yard games to start their career with the program.

 Haynes rushed for his fifth straight 100-yard game against Wisconsin, finishing with 19 carries for 117 yards and two touchdowns.
 He became the first Michigan player to rush for over 100 yards in the first five games of a season since Denard Robinson in 2010, and his eight touchdowns through the first five games ranks third since 1995, behind only Blake Corum in 2022 and 2023.
 In the sixth game against USC, Haynes suffered an upper body injury in the second quarter, halting his yardage and touchdown streaks after rushing for 51 yards.
 He missed the remainder of the contest and the next game.
 Haynes returned against Michigan State, rushing 26 times for 152 yards and two touchdowns.
 His 171 total yards were a season-high, helping the Wolverines defeat their instate rival for a fourth consecutive season and earning him Co-Big Ten Offensive Player of the Week honors.
 Haynes was unfortunately injured in the second half of the game, and as a result forced to have surgery on his foot.
 In the seven games he started, Haynes had 121 carries for 857 yards and 10 touchdowns.

+Georgia Tech

+On January 14, 2026, it was reported that Haynes committed to the Georgia Institute of Technology via the NCAA Transfer Portal after spending just one year with the Michigan Wolverines.